wannesm/Command-T/README.txt

                 current working directory as returned by the|:pwd|
                 command.

+                                                *:CommandTTags*
+|:CommandTTags| Brings up the Command-T match window, showing the tags
+                in the current buffer.

                                                 *:CommandTFlush*
 |:CommandTFlush|Instructs the plug-in to flush its path cache, causing
                 the directory to be rescanned for new or deleted paths